vasudev-bongale/vasudev-bongale.github.io/about.md

 <br/>
 Apart from spending a lot of time over a computer screen, I love travelling, reading books and learning something new.
 Love being adventurous and leading life with full energy and enthusiasm.

-Please refer to my Resume/CV for other details.
-(Shortly)
+Please refer to my <a href="https://vasudevb.com/assets/resume/resume.pdf">Resume/CV</a> for other details.

 ### Contact Me: